webstudio-is/webstudio/packages/prisma-client/migrations-cli/README.md

 - Create a schema migration by running `migrations create-schema <name>`.
 - And the new schema by running `migrations migrate --dev`.
 - Create a data migration by running `migrations create-data <name>`.
-- Edit the data migration file to move the data to the new location
+- Edit the data migration file to move the data to the new location.
 - Apply the migration for data using the same command `migrations migrate --dev`.
 - Make changes to `schema.prisma` to remove the old models or fields that are no longer needed.
 - Create a schema migration by running `migrations create-schema <name>`.